 Category 1: Emergency transfers.
 These transfers are necessary when conditions pose an immediate threat to the life, health, or safety of a family or one of its members.
-Such situations may involve defects of the unit or the building in which it is located, the health condition of a family member, a hate crime, the safety of witnesses to a crime, or a law enforcement matter particular to the neighborhood.
+Such situations may involve defects of the unit or the building in which it is located, the health condition of a family member, a hate crime, the safety of witnesses to a crime, a law enforcement matter particular to the neighborhood, or a household member is a victim of domestic violence or otherwise qualifies as a victim under the Violence Against Women Act (VAWA).
+The full "Public Housing Program's Emergency Transfer Plan for Victims of Domestic Violence, Dating Violence, Sexual Assault or Stalking" is contained in Attachment #S.